jessev14/Multiattack-5e/README.md

 The selected weapons are rolled using different logic based on whether certain modules are active.
 If neither Better Rolls 5e nor Midi-QOL are active, then the custom roller described above is used; basically just calling Item5e.rollAttack / Item5e.rollDamage in a loop.
 The rolls data are collected behind the scenes and used to generate a custom chat card.

 #### Better Rolls for 5e
-If Better Rolls for 5e is active, then the Multiattack Tool uses the Better Rolls custom roller to roll the weapons; basically just calling BetterRolls.quickRollById in a loop.
-It may be possible to collect the rolls data and generate a custom chat card for these rolls as well, but in my opinion, Better Rolls 5e already does a fantastic job of streamlining roll information so I don't feel that this is necessary.
-However, feel free to submit an issue if you feel otherwise.
+If Better Rolls for 5e is active, then the Multiattack Tool uses the Better Rolls custom roller to roll the weapons and uses BR's custom multiroll card to present all the roll data in a single chat card.

 #### Midi-QOL
 If Midi-QOL is active, then the Multiattack Tool performs an initial item roll using the first item in the Multiattack Roll.
-Prior to this inital roll, MA5e creates a hook on "midi-qol.RollComplete" with an anonymous callback function that rolls the next item.
+Prior to this inital roll, MA5e creates a hook on "midi-qol.RollComplete" with a callback function that rolls the next item.
 The hook is (supposedly) called at the end of a Midi-QOL workflow, and so essentially the next item roll is not initiated until the previous once is completed.
 Once all items are rolled (determined by an incrementing counter), the hook is removed.

 ### Dice So Nice!